Mighty Inoue: Pro Wrestling Noah (2000–2010)

 In 2000, Inoue was among the personnel to leave AJPW to join Mitsuharu Misawa's breakway Pro Wrestling Noah promotion.
 He worked for Noah as a referee for the next decade.
 He broke his retirement for a single night on December 31, 2009, wrestling in an elimination match at the "New Year's Eve Special" event jointly promoted by Big Japan Pro Wrestling, DDT Pro-Wrestling, and Kaientai Dojo.
 He retired from the professional wrestling industry in 2010 following Misawa's death.

-Return to All Japan Pro Wrestling (2015–2023)

-Inoue broke his retirement on December 3, 2015, wrestling for All Japan Pro Wrestling as "All Mighty Inoue".
-He appeared sporadically with AJPW over the following years, appearing in tag team matches and six-man tag team matches.
-He wrestled his last ever match on July 22, 2023, teaming with Lowther and Yoshitatsu to unsuccessfully challenge AJPW TV Six-Man Tag Team Champions ATM, Black Menso-re, and Takao Omori.

 Personal life and death

 During his time in IWE, Inoue ran a beer hall in Shimokitazawa.

 Inoue died from heart failure on November 27, 2024, at the age of 75.

 Professional wrestling style and persona

 Inoue wrestled in a "technical" style.
 His finishing moves included the "Somersault Drop" (a somersault senton) and the sunset flip.
 In AJPW, he customarily wrestled in red tights or two-tone red and blue tights, while in IWE, his tights had floral, psychedelic and mosaic patterns.